RECRUITING: A pair of prep stars commit to D1 schools, as Edwards and Hunter pick college destinations

 Two of the best prep athletes in the state found homes at the college level recently, with Chelsea football star Berkley Edwards committing to the University of Minnesota and Detroit Consortium boys basketball star Vincent Hunter committing to UT-El Paso.

-Edwards won't sign his National Letter of Intent until February, while Hunter signed his and sent it off to the Miners' coaching staff out in Texas late last month.
+Edwards won’t sign his National Letter of Intent until February, while Hunter signed his and sent it out to the Miners’ coaching staff in Texas late last month.

 The tenth player to join the Golden Gophers’ 2013 recruiting class, Edwards is the son of former NFL running back Stanley Edwards and baby brother of current NFL wide receiver Braylon Edwards.
 Selected to the Division 3 all-state team, he rushed for 1,330 yards and 21 touchdowns this fall.
 Last season, he ran for over 1,500 yards and crossed into the end zone 18 times.
 Both years, Edwards led Chelsea into the playoffs.

 His father and brother each played at Michigan.
 Braylon, a first-round draft pick of the Cleveland Browns in 2005 and currently with the Seattle Seahawks, has been vocal in criticizing his alma mater for failing to recruit his younger sibling.

 In his own pro career, which lasted six seasons, Stanley played for the Houston Oilers and Detroit Lions.
 While at Michigan in the late 1970s and early 1980s, he was a member of Bo Schembechler’s first Rose Bowl-winning team.